DHTMLX/docs-todolist/docs/guides/loading_data.md

 ### Loading data on initialization

-You can load [a predefined data](guides/loading_data.md#preparing-data-to-load) into To do list on the initialization stage in the following way:
+You can load [a predefined data](guides/loading_data.md#preparing-data-to-load) into To Do List on the initialization stage in the following way:

 ~~~js {2,4-8} title="index.js"
 const { ToDo, Toolbar } = todo;